sandialabs/DGTile/README.md

 ## What is this?

-DGTile is a lightweight C++17 adaptive mesh library is meant to support explicit discontinuous Galerkin applications on high performance computing machines.
-The mesh supports block-structured adaptivity (isotropic refinement and coarsening), where each block represents a Cartesian grid in one, two and three spatial dimensions.
-Additionally, support for modal discontinuous Galerkin basis functions is provided.
-Distributed memory parallelism (MPI) is achieved by partitioning blocks over MPI ranks, and shared memory parallelism is achieved by parallelizing functors over each block.
+DGTile is a C++17 adaptive mesh library meant to support explicit discontinuous Galerkin finite element applications on high performance computing machines.

 ## Dependencies